magento/devdocs/guides/v2.1/config-guide/multi-site/ms_nginx.md

 ## Step 2: Create nginx virtual hosts {#ms-nginx-vhosts}
 This section discusses how to load websites on the {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}storefront{% endglossarytooltip %}.
 You can use either websites or store views; if you use store views, you must adjust parameter values accordingly.
 You must complete the tasks in this section as a user with at least `sudo` privileges.

-You can use one [nginx virtual host](#ms-nginx-vhosts) to load many websites or many [nginx virtual host](#ms-nginx-vhosts) to load many websites.
-Using just 1 virtual host file allows you too keep your [nginx virtual host](#ms-nginx-vhosts) file simple and clean for many websites, and using many [nginx virtual host](#ms-nginx-vhosts) allows customizations for each particular store such as a custom location for `french.mysite.mg`.
+You can use one [nginx virtual host](#ms-nginx-vhosts) or many [nginx virtual host](#ms-nginx-vhosts) to load multiple websites.
+Using just one virtual host file allows you too keep your [nginx virtual host](#ms-nginx-vhosts) file simple and clean, and using many [nginx virtual host](#ms-nginx-vhosts) allows customizations for each particular store, such as a custom location for `french.mysite.mg`.

 {% collapsible To use one virtual host (simplified): %}

 This configuration expands upon [Magento Nginx Configuration]({{ page.baseurl }}/install-gde/prereq/nginx.html).
+To create one virtual host:

 1. Open a text editor and add the following contents to a new file named `/etc/nginx/sites-available/magento`:
     ```